samibenabderazak/audio-emotions-classifier/README.md

 For emotions classification 54% accuracy.
 For combined emotions and gender classification: 48%.

-As the accuracy percentage was low in 1D CNN, we made it into 2D CNN and in the end we managed to get an accuracy of 66% for combined genders and emotions classification.
+As the accuracy percentage was low in 1D CNN, I made it into 2D CNN and in the end managed to get an accuracy of 66% for combined genders and emotions classification.

 #### Classes used in this model training:
 Gender classes: